Troop1610/troop1610.github.io/derby.md

 ### 1. Cars should be made by Girl Scouts in the current year.
 The final assembly for all cars will be performed on-site using the kit provided.

-Girls should come with their own LEGOs and minifigures (if desired).
+Cars can be assembled ahead of time.
+The size of the build plate is 6x16, and will be provided in your kit that you will recieve in advance.
+You are allowed to glue your pieces on, if you desire; however, any glued pieces must be completely dry prior to the event.

-Cars can be partially assembled ahead of time.
-The size of the base plate is 6x16.
+It is especially helpful to glue the baseplate to the weighted wheel piece, as that is the most likely place for the car to "come apart."

 ### 2. Max width is 3 inches.
 This includes all parts, including decorations.